Vlad15lav/Parallel-programming/README.md

 8. Barbershop Problem.

 ### Multiplication of polynomials
-Multiplication of two polynomials using the formula for calculating the k-th coefficient.
+Multiplication of two polynomials using the formula for calculating the k-th coefficient.</br>
 ![](/Polynomials/formula.png)